Davide Bianchi

-Davide Bianchi (born 11 May 1996) is an Italian football player who plays as a right back.
+Davide Bianchi (born 11 May 1996) is an Italian football player who plays as a right back for Serie D club Montecchio Maggiore.

 Club career

 He made his professional debut in the Serie B for Vicenza Calcio on 20 May 2016 in a game against Perugia.

-After the bankruptcy of Vicenza Calcio, he was re-signed by their phoenix club L.R.
-Vicenza Virtus in July 2018.
+After the bankruptcy of Vicenza Calcio, he was re-signed by their phoenix club LR Vicenza in July 2018.

 On 19 August 2020 he signed with Mantova.